asantos00/website/content/blog/getting-started-with-deno/creating-a-deno-plugin.md

 And it is working!

+**But wait...**

-One thing you might have noticed that we're not getting the return value from Rust after calling `Deno.core.dispatch`.
-However, our final code works.
-This is quite a strange behaviour, let me tell you why it happened:
+One thing you might have noticed that we're not getting the return value from Rust after calling `Deno.core.dispatch`, even though it still works.
+This is quite a strange behaviour, let me tell you why it happens:

 In the above snippet we're using the same exact `image` variable that before contained the image in colors to save to the filesystem, and its working, but why?

 We previously mentioned that the `ZeroCopyBuffer` sent into the plugins is a reference to the buffer sent from JS.
-This means that if this same buffer is modified (as it was by Rust's code), these changes directly reflect on the JavaScript side.
+This means that when this buffer is modified (as it was by Rust's code), these changes are directly reflected on the JavaScript side.
 That's what happened here.

 Even though we got it working, this behaviour might be a little unintuitive.
 We'll fix it later in this blogpost.

 It might seem like our final objective is achieved.
 Not so fast 😄.
 Remember that `std::tread::sleep` that we said we'd be back to?
 That's what we're doing now

 One of the reasons we want to delegate CPU heavy tasks like image manipulation to a plugin is because of performance.
 We know that these logics will run much faster in Rust, enabling us to keep executing JavaScript code as the task is being executed in the background.

+Is Deno really executing code while the plugin code is running?
+Let's discover it on next section.

+## Plugin code is 'stopping the world'

 Our code might have worked, but it might not be using this *asychronosity* as it should.